FinbarMonroe/FinbarMonroe/README.md

 - 👋 Hi, I’m @Mr.M0nroe
 - 👀 I’m interested in: Ethcial Hacking, Programming and CyberSecurity
-- 🌱 I’m currently learning: Python, Java and C++ and also Ethical Hacking
+- 🌱 I’m currently Studying for my COMPTIA+ and the COMPTIA+ Security and CEH
 - 💞️ I’m looking to collaborate on: [NOTHING]
-- 📫 How to reach me ...
-Here OFC!
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I have Autism